HansonSoftware/dotfiles/README.md

 # Hayden's dotfiles
 My dotfiles for Linux, MacOS, and my Windows configuartion

-## Arch Themes:
+## Arch Gallery:
 Huge shoutout to prasanthrangan and all the contribuitors to [hyprdots](https://github.com/prasanthrangan/hyprdots), my hyprland config was inspired from them.
 I started from these hyprland, swww, swaylock, waybar, wlogout and sddm configs and tweaked them to my liking.

-The main theme I use is called [catppuccin](https://github.com/catppuccin/catppuccin).
+The main theme I use is called [catppuccin](https://github.com/catppuccin/catppuccin), I like it blurry.

 The tmux and neovim configs were both inspired by [dreamsofcode](https://www.youtube.com/watch?v=DzNmUNvnB04).
 I highly recomend his videos if you are wanting to switch from windows to linux.